Skip to Main content

 Examples of viral illnesses include COVID-19, HIV, and common colds.

-Some viruses can be treated with antiviral medications which use the host immune system to help clear out the virus or prevent the virus from making copies of itself.
-Some viruses such as the common cold are treated with over-the-counter medications to help alleviate the symptoms.
+Some viruses can be treated with antiviral medications, which use the host immune system to help clear the virus or prevent it from making copies of itself.
+Some viruses, such as the common cold, are treated with over-the-counter medications to help alleviate the symptoms.

 Prevention